Hello! It's me Christine, again!

 - Don't be afraid of the sparks if you're wearing all your protective gear.
 That being said, don't forget to tune your helmet.
 Not too dark, not too bright.

 - Bacon.
-It'll sound like sizzling bacon.
+It'll sound like you are sizzling bacon.

 - Take it off of grind mode when welding or you'll be seeing shadows and shapes for a few minutes.
 It's what I'd imagine a real life getting bonked by Tweety bird and seeing stars would be like.